 - Castmember Mike O'Gorman is Jessie Cantrell's husband.

-- Stephen Baldwin appeared on the show once, when Daniel instructed viewers to turn their phones around with recording video to get all of the action... as a result, we pan out and see that Stephen had been sitting next to Daniel the entire show.
+- Stephen Baldwin appeared on the show once, when Daniel instructed viewers to turn their phones around with recording video to get all of the action.
+As a result, the camera pans out to show that Stephen had been sitting next to Daniel the entire show.

-- Danny Bonaduce's wife at the time, Amy, makes a very brief cameo while on the subject of older men and younger lovers (Danny was approximately 24 years her senior during the episodes).
+- Danny's wife at the time, Amy, makes a very brief cameo while on the subject of older men and younger lovers.

 - Recycled Script: Not so much script, but the show has been recycling clips more than usual in Season 15.

 - Screwed by the Network: Somewhat.
-With as many episodes and volumes this series has, truTV seems to only air a certain handful over and over again for a few months, before switching them out for another handful for a few months, and so on and so forth.
+Due to how many episodes this show has, truTV only airs a certain handful over and over again for a few months, before switching them out for another handful for a few months, and so on and so forth.

-- What Could Have Been: Todd Bridges had been trying to get Gary Coleman to appear on the show as a guest commentator since the show began in 2008.
-Coleman refused (and it's never happening now).
+- What Could Have Been: Todd Bridges had been trying to get Gary Coleman to appear on the show as a guest commentator since the show began in 2008, which the latter declined.

 Trivia / World's Dumbest...